aashere/sloe-ml-project/README.md

     - `simulation.py` contains functions to generate the different kinds of data and run one simulation iteration
 - `results` folder contains the results of the experiments
     - `plots` folder contains the p-value and prediction interval plots for the different kinds of data
-    - `scores` folder contains a CSV file with alpha (logit inflation) values, F1 scores, and execution times for every combination of simulation parameters
+    - `scores` folder contains a combined CSV file with alpha (logit inflation) values, F1 scores, and execution times for every combination of simulation parameters
+    - `tables` folder contains refined CSV files from the scores CSV for use in generating results tables
 - `sloe-logistic` folder contains the source code for the SLOE logistic regression estimator from: <https://github.com/google-research/sloe-logistic>
+- `analysis.py` is the script that generates the results tables
 - `run_experiments.py` is the script that runs all the experiments

 ```